Natalija Konstantinović: Family

 Natalija was born in Trieste, Austria-Hungary, on 10 October 1882, daughter of Colonel Alexander Konstantinović (1848 - Trieste, 1931) and wife (Trieste, 18 March 1878) Mileva Opujić (Trieste, 12 April 1860 - Paris, 3 January 1939), member of a wealthy family of Serbian merchants and patrons of the theater from Trieste, who had ships in the Adriatic and wheat and vineyards on the Danube.
 She was paternal granddaughter of Alexander Konstantinović (son of Obrad Konstantinović and wife Danica Gvozdenović) and his wife Princess Anka Obrenović (1 April 1821 - murdered, Topcider, Belgrade, 10 June 1868, daughter of Jevrem Obrenović and wife Tomanija Bogicević) and maternal granddaughter of Alexander Opujić (son of Tadija Opujić and wife Vidosava Milić) and wife Maria Bosković (daughter of Rajko Bosković and wife Mara Nikcević).
 She had one brother.

-Natalija has descended from the tragic, ill-fated Obrenović Dynasty, which had ruled Serbia for the greater part of the 19th century.
+She was descended from the tragic, ill-fated Obrenović Dynasty, which had ruled Serbia for the greater part of the 19th century.
 Her paternal grandmother, Princess Anka Obrenović, was the paternal niece of Miloš Obrenović I, Prince of Serbia, founder of the House of Obrenović.
 Natalija and her family were exiled from Serbia after her father criticised King Alexander I's unpopular marriage to the notorious Draga Mašin.
 They lived alternatively between Nice, Italy, and Vienna.

 Marriages and issue

 On 25 July 1902, at Cetinje, Natalija was married to Prince Mirko of Montenegro, Grand Duke of Grahovo and Zeta (1879-1918), the second eldest son of Nicholas I of Montenegro.
 Prince Mirko had allegedly fallen passionately in love with Natalija who was described as a beautiful, dark-eyed brunette.
 King Alexander was not pleased by the news of their marriage, as he believed Mirko had only married her in order to obtain the Serbian crown; in addition, Mirko's predeceased elder sister, Zorka had been the wife of Alexander's rival Peter Karađorđević.
 As a sign of his displeasure he refused to receive either Natalija or Mirko at his court.

-As Natalija was the granddaughter of the Serbian Princess Anka Obrenović, who had been assassinated in Belgrade on 10 June 1868 along with her cousin, Mihailo Obrenović III, the Serbian government promised that in the event of King Alexander Obrenović dying childless, Mirko would be proclaimed Crown Prince of Serbia.
+As Natalija was the granddaughter of Princess Anka Obrenović, who had been assassinated in Belgrade on 10 June 1868 along with her cousin, Mihailo Obrenović III, the Serbian government promised that in the event of King Alexander Obrenović dying childless, Mirko would be proclaimed Crown Prince of Serbia.
 Events, however, did not proceed as Nikola I of Montenegro had hoped.
 In late May 1903, King Alexander and his consort, Draga, were assassinated by a group of Army officers led by Captain Dragutin Dimitrijević Apis.
 Prior to the assassination, the conspirators had voted to pass the crown to Mirko's brother-in-law, Peter, the head of the rival Serbian dynasty, the Karađorđevićs.
 This was because the Karađorđevićs were allied with Russia, whereas the Obrenovićs were decidedly pro-Habsburg, and therefore distasteful to many Serbs in light of the fervent Pan-Slavic nationalism that had engulfed Serbia since the 19th century.
 In fact, Natalija's husband later joined the Black Hand secret society in 1911, and aspired to be its leader.